subtubes-io/codingvibes-higsby-electron/docs/STYLE_GUIDE.md

-# CDV Electron Design Style Guide
+# Higsby Design Style Guide

-> A comprehensive guide to the design system and styling conventions used in the CDV Electron application.
+> A comprehensive guide to the design system and styling conventions used in the Higsby application.

 ## 🎨 Overview